RandyKLe/YummyNoodleBar/4/README.ftl.md

     <@snippet "src/main/java/com/yummynoodlebar/web/controller/SiteController.java" "inject" "/complete"/>

 The implementation of the request has been altered.
-Instead of showing text on the users browser, a `Model` instance is obtained from Spring MVC and populated with all the current MenuItems.
+Instead of showing text in the user's browser, a `Model` instance is obtained from Spring MVC and populated with all the current MenuItems.
 The method then returns a string "/home".
 This is a reference to a *view*, which you will create next.

     <@snippet "src/main/java/com/yummynoodlebar/web/controller/SiteController.java" "method" "/complete"/>